 A Journey towards Reconciliation’

 ‘The link between Love and Truth shall not be broken.’

-When I embrace the truth I am not always rewarded with a clear conscience and peace of mind.
-The truth is not always friendly and it is not always simple; it can cause pain and division.
+When I embrace the truth, I’m not necessarily rewarded with a clear conscience and peace of mind?
+The truth isn’t always friendly and it’s not always simple; it can cause pain and division.
 The truth can bind a person instead of setting them free.
 My story follows my own discovery of the family secret, my changed relationship with my mother and the enduring emotional fallout following that discovery.
 The process of reconciliation is woven, like a pattern, into my life story and has taken many years to achieve.
-A broken heart and anger will close a heart until honesty and love is found once again.
-I have put honesty and love at the heart of my search for reconciliation.
+I have put honesty and love at the centre of my search for understanding, acceptance, forgiveness and reconciliation.
 I hope that these will remain an enduring legacy of this story.